Skip to main content

 Organizational aspects

-The Agency for Quality Assurance in Pre-University Education develops trainers according to subject programs and specifications; trainers from the Regional Education Directorates and Offices, who are part of the curriculum development unit; approximately 900 teachers, leaders of professional networks, who according to fields train other teachers ; University educators involved in training programs; NPO experts who, in cooperation with MESY and EDI, train teachers according to their field of expertise.
+The Agency for Quality Assurance in Pre-University Education develops trainers according to subject programs and specifications; trainers from the Regional Education Directorates and Offices, who are part of the curriculum development unit; approximately 900 teachers, leaders of professional networks, who according to fields train other teachers ; University educators involved in training programs; NPO experts who, in cooperation with MES and EDI, train teachers according to their field of expertise.
 Trainings focus on Disability, Inclusion, and Prevention of deviant behaviours in the pre-university education system.

 With regard to capacity building, two important legal acts are drafted: namely Guidance No.1, dated 20.01.2017 “For the functioning of the system of continuous vocational development of education personnel” and Order of Minister of Education and Sports No. 75, dated 16.02.2017 “For the establishment of the commission for accreditation of training programmes for education personnel in pre-university education”.
-In compliance with these two legal acts, MESY has announced the request on the need for trainings and qualifications of education personnel, furthermore the application portal for training and qualification programmes by interested operators is functional.
+In compliance with these two legal acts, MES has announced the request on the need for trainings and qualifications of education personnel, furthermore the application portal for training and qualification programmes by interested operators is functional.
 The Ministry aims to organise the continuous professional development of teachers through accredited agencies giving priority to this regard primary to the Higher Education Institutions.

 In-service teacher training is provided by public or private organisations, training agencies with accredited training programmes, selected in open competition, which have sufficient capacities to achieve the objectives and provide the content anticipated by the training programmes.
 The role of universities in in-service teacher training provision is limited in contrast to ITE, which is their dominant activity.

-The Ministry of Education Sport and Youth and the Agency for Quality Assurance in Pre-University Education are responsible for overseeing Albania’s continuing professional development (CPD) system.
+The Ministry of Education and Sport and the Agency for Quality Assurance in Pre-University Education are responsible for overseeing Albania’s continuing professional development (CPD) system.
 IED conducts nation-wide questionnaires of teachers to determine their learning needs, and a Commission for the Accreditation of Training Programmes accredits CPD programmes for four-year terms to meet those needs.
 739 training programmes were accredited for 2011-2013, and 40 private agencies applied for accreditation in response to the 2014-2016 list of needs.

 At local/regional level, teacher training is organised with teacher professional networks and managed by the RED/EO, according to the annual plan of training and qualification activities.
 Training is also organised by schools in line with schools’ annual plan of activities in the domain of professional development according to subject departments.